michelleewang/IntroToCV/README.md

 - image transformations (flipping/reflecting horizontally)
 - masking (creating masks for two images when overlaying them on top of each other)
 - bitwise operations (combining two masked images to create the overlayed/combined image)
-- convert to grayscale (used when detecting canny edges)
+- convert to grayscale (used when masking and detecting canny edges)

 Chapter 08:
 - Gaussian blur (used to blur image to detect canny edges)

 Chapter 09:
-- simple thresholding (used to a mask while overlaying images)
+- simple thresholding (used to a mask while overlaying images, used to black out certain parts of images)

 Chapter 10:
 - Canny edge detection (finding the edges of objects)